Pogacar eyes 2nd Tour de France title on Champs-Elysees

+Pogacar won the delayed Tour last September at 21 and became the youngest champion in 116 years.

+“I can’t compare both Tour de France victories.
+I can’t say which one is more beautiful," he said.
+“This time, I took the yellow jersey quite earlier.
+It has been totally different."

-He routed all of his rivals in the first time trial in Laval, where he stamped his authority on the race before snatching the yellow jersey in the Alps.
-He reigned supreme in the Pyrenees, with two consecutive stage wins, and did not need to go full gas in the burning heat enveloping the vineyards of Saint-Emilion.
+Pogacar routed all of his rivals during the first week of crash-filled racing.
+He stamped his authority on the race in the first time trial in Laval and snatched the yellow jersey in the Alps.
+He reigned supreme in the Pyrenees with two consecutive stage wins, and did not need to go full gas in the burning heat enveloping the vineyards of Saint-Emilion.

 It was Van Aert’s second stage win this year after the versatile Belgian claimed the double ascent of the Mont Ventoux.